 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

 The use of derivatives will not aim to attain E/S characteristics.
-However, their use will not result in the environmental and/or social characteristics promoted by the Sub-Fund being significantly or permanently distorted.
+However, their use will not have the effect of significantly or permanently distorting the environmental and/or social characteristics promoted by the Sub-Fund.